VfourTwenty/weather-api-app/README.md

 ## Hosting

-🌐 The app is also hosted on [Render](https://weatherapi-backend-z94f.onrender.com) for mailing services and demo purposes.
+🌐 The app is also hosted on [Render](https://weatherapi-backend-z94f.onrender.com) for demo purposes (it does spin down due to free plan being used).

 ---